mkohler/cython_swig/README.rst

     using the function's return value to indicate status, success or failure.

-    Instead of "returning" the output string, the output string is placed in a buffer which is passed to the function.
-The buffer is described by the pointer oup, and the value buflen, which indicates the length of the buffer being passed to the function.
+    Instead of "returning" the output string, the output string is placed in a buffer which the caller passed to the function.
+The buffer is described by the pointer outp, and the value buflen, which indicates the length of the buffer being passed to the function.

 adder.c: greeting_sr()
 ======================